 Studying without architectural barriers

 Removing architectural barriers and ensuring that students with disabilities can enjoy their right to university education is how we guarantee their inclusion at Politecnico.
-Politecnico has a specific plan approved by its collective bodies to remove architectural barriers.
+Politecnico has a specific plan approved by its governing bodies to remove architectural barriers.

 Students with disabilities can get:

-- the support of a Student Tutor (a student who work to support peers with disabilities), chosen from the Register of Student Tutors (click here to apply).
+- the support of a Student Tutor (a student who works to support peers with disabilities), chosen from the Register of Student Tutors (click here to apply).
 A Student Tutor can help with self-study and academic activities and provide support with administrative procedures;

 - the support of specialized staff members through agreements between Politecnico and a variety of national organizations for the protection of people with disabilities (Italian Sign Language Interpreters);

 - the use of customized computer tools created by specialized IT technicians (after the evaluation of each student's case) to be more independent.